Custom CSS is one of the fastest ways to customize your MindTouch site. Now with the inclusion of Less, custom CSS has gotten even easier.

 - Click Save.

-Custom header and footer templates will not load in mobile sized views and adding custom CSS to them will not render either.
+Custom header and footer templates will not load in mobile-sized views.
+And so custom CSS headers and footers are also not rendered.

 Add custom CSS by user role